Magic Update – Week of April 14th

 sidelines with an injury and not getting regular playing time until recently.
 Magic fans hope he can continue to find his

-on this pair of victories moving forward.
+of victories moving forward.

 Magic Update – Week of February 24th